aythels/p5-game/README.md

 # p5.js Game

-Simple server-client browser game made using p5.js and web sockets.
+An experiment in creating a simple server-client based browser game using p5.js and web sockets.

 ## Getting Started